black-project/black-standard/README.md

 See [What is the new Symfony3 directory structure?][25] for more details.

 Black Standard Edition use [Puli][2] as resource locator.

+### Directory Structure

+As you can see, there is no `src` root folder and all your code will be in `app/src`.
+This is because we are not using the directory structure of Symfony Standard Edition.

 What's inside?
 ---------------